 TNT is OUT after 40 years.
 The new 11-year, $76 billion deal split coverage across Disney/ESPN/ABC + NBC/Peacock + Amazon Prime.
-Plus your local team's RSN โ and most NBA RSNs are stuck in Main Street Sports Group (FanDuel Sports Network) which is facing insolvency.
+Plus your local team's RSN (Local Sports) โ and most NBA RSNs (Local Sports) are stuck in Main Street Sports Group (FanDuel Sports Network) which is facing insolvency.
 Here's exactly what to subscribe to.

 The NBA's new 11-year media deal kicked in for the 2025-26 season.
 TNT lost its NBA package.
 The new lineup: ESPN/ABC and NBC/Peacock split the national games, with Amazon Prime carrying Thursday night NBA plus opening-week games.
 There is no more 'NBA on TNT' as of 2026.
 TBS and TNT still air NBA playoff games through 2025-26 only as a transition โ fully gone by 2027.